cs2113-f24/cs2113-f24.github.io/wrkshts/J2-wrksht.md

 Consider the UML diagram from the notes.
 Expand this to include an **intern**.
 An **intern** is like an employee, has a manager, unit, but has an expiration on their employment.
 How does this fit into the UML diagram?

-Include your UML diagram and explanation with this worksheet (in the file you're submitting, or as a screenshot/photo/etc).
+Include your UML diagram and explanation below in this markdown file.

 #### s